 Japanese scientists have declared that replacement pancreas for a mouse was grown successfully in an animal of a different species.

-The rat’s own DNA had been genetically modified to deactivate a gene called Pdx-1.
-This is the main switch that controls the development of the pancreas and so the removal of this gene prevents the rat cells from turning into pancreas cells.
+The rat’s DNA had been genetically modified to deactivate a gene called Pdx-1.
+This is the main switch that controls the development of the pancreas, and so the removal of this gene prevents the rat cells from turning into pancreas cells.

-Yamaguchi and his team then isolated the insulin-producing “beta” cells from the pancreas tissue and implanted them into mice with a form of diabetes caused by the loss of their own pancreatic cells.
+Yamaguchi and his team then isolated the insulin-producing “beta” cells from the pancreas tissue.
+They implanted them into mice with a form of diabetes caused by the loss of their pancreatic cells.

-Other than administering a short 5 day course of immunosuppression to their mice to guard against immune rejection of any rat blood vessel cell in the transplants, the recipient mice received no other treament.
+Other than administering a short five-day course of immunosuppression to their mice to guard against the immune rejection of any rat blood vessel cell in the transplants, the recipient mice received no other treatment.
 Nevertheless, their blood sugar levels returned to normal and remained well-controlled for over a year following the transplant.

 The reason for Zhou’s note is that the current experiments were made simple by the knowledge of the Pdx-1 gene, which alone can deactivate the formation of the pancreas.
 Other organs will certainly not be so simple to manipulate.

 “The eventual aim would be to grow human organs in pigs or sheep.
-But major technical challenges lies ahead, like rejection of human organs(graft rejection) by the host animal’s immune system,” warns Zhou.
+But major technical challenges lie ahead, like the rejection of human organs(graft rejection) by the host animal’s immune system,” warns Zhou.